Home Australia Road Trip – Complete Guide

 Know that it is quite possible to organise your tour yourself.
 Sights in Australia are accessible by road.
 You can go to the vast majority of national parks via paved roads or even reach the Red Centre of the country with a conventional vehicle.
 Certain places, or certain parts of national parks are however only accessible with a 4WD (Purnululu, certain parts of Karijini for example).

 For excursions and tours by boat or plane, you can find agencies on-site.
-The prices of the excursions vary according to the locations and period of the year etc. For the Whitsunday Islands, allow $250 for a day trip.
+The prices of the excursions vary according to the locations and period of the year etc. For the Whitsunday Islands, allow at least $250 for a day trip.

 What equipment do you need for a road trip?